alantech/iasql/site/blog/tutorials/prisma.md

 ---
 sidebar_position: 2
+date: 2022-12-15
 slug: '/prisma'
+tags: [tutorial]
 ---

-# Deploy containerized app to ECS Fargate using IaSQL on Prisma (Javascript)
+# Deploy containerized app to ECS Fargate with Prisma

 In this tutorial, we will use a script that uses [Prisma](https://www.prisma.io) to introspect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR and ELB.
 The container image will be hosted as a private repository in ECR and deployed to ECS using Fargate.